 Complete Steps 1 & 3 of Council’s Ready Check tool and identify key risks and vulnerabilities to your home.
 Confirm that your home is within either bushfire-prone land or in the ember zone to be eligible.
-Embers can travel over 15km ahead of a fire front and start new fires.
+Download the pdf at Step3.

 Make a bushfire plan

 Use the results of your Ready Check to complete the Bushfire Plan template on the NSW RFS web page.